pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

     -   It tells us what we can accept given other beliefs and degrees of belief.
-    -   A purely probability rule of acceptance says that we may accept something if and only if its probability is greater than $.99$.
+    -   A purely probability rule of acceptance says that we may accept something if and only if its probability is greater than .
+99.
     -   Kyburg points out that such rule leads to the "lottery paradox" because it authorizes an inconsistent set of beliefs.

 -   It is paradoxical to suppose that we could rationally believe of every participant in a lottery that he will lose.

-##### Gettier examples and probabilistic rules of acceptance
+##### Gettier examples and probabilistic rules of acceptance {#gettier-examples-and-probabilistic-rules-of-acceptance}

-> (P) Reasoning that essentially involves false conclusions,
+> 1. Reasoning that essentially involves false conclusions,
 >     intermediate or final, cannot give one knowledge.

 -   Probabilistic rules of acceptance do not permit an explanation of